Castleford Tigers: 2013–2021: Daryl Powell era

-2018 saw Castleford finish the regular season in 3rd position after an injury-hit year including the loss of key man Luke Gale for several months with a fractured knee-cap.
-Meanwhile, the Tigers' women's team made the Women's Challenge Cup Final losing 20–14 to Leeds Rhinos.
+2018 saw Castleford finish the regular season in 3rd position after an injury-hit year, including the loss of key man Luke Gale for several months with a fractured knee-cap.

-Castleford finished the Super League XXIV season in 5th place on the table.
-Castleford reached the second week of the 2019 Super League finals Play-Offs where they were defeated by eventual Grand Finalists Salford Red Devils 22–0 in the elimination semi-final.
+Castleford finished the 2019 Super League season in 5th place on the table.
+Castleford reached the second week of the 2019 Super League play-offs where they were defeated by eventual Grand Finalists Salford Red Devils 22–0 in the elimination semi-final.

 In the 2020 Super League season, the club finished a disappointing ninth on the table, their lowest finish since 2013.
 Despite Castleford's poor season, Paul McShane won the 2020 Man of Steel award.

-On 5 June 2021, Castleford reached the 2021 Challenge Cup Final after defeating Warrington 35–20.

-In the 2021 Challenge Cup Final, Castleford lead St Helens 12–6 at half time but lost the match 26–12 after Saints scored 20 unanswered points in the second half.
+On 5 June 2021, Castleford reached the 2021 Challenge Cup final after defeating Warrington 35–20.
+In the 2021 Challenge Cup final, Castleford lead St Helens 12–6 at half time but lost the match 26–12 after Saints scored 20 unanswered points in the second half.
 Castleford finished the 2021 Super League season in 7th place and missed out on the playoffs.

-In the 2022 Super League season, Castleford started the year poorly before reaching the playoff places towards the back end of the season.
-In the final match of the year, Castleford lost 14–6 against Leeds to finish 7th with Leeds taking their place in the playoffs.